 Hey friends, I’ve been holding back on this for a while but thought with everyone spending more time at home these days, it may be the perfect time for a fun little kitchen project.
 Preserved Lemons!

-Preserved lemons, if unfamiliar, are a staple in Moroccan and North African cooking, and are in essence, “pickled” lemons that have been cured in salt and lemon juice for several weeks, transforming them into a silky flavorful condiment.
+Preserved lemons, if unfamiliar, are a staple in Moroccan and North African cooking, and are in essence, “brined” lemons that have been cured in salt and lemon juice for several weeks, transforming them into a silky flavorful condiment.
 Once preserved, the lemon flesh, the lemon peel and the salty lemony “syrup” can all be used in cooking to add brightness and flavor.

 Preserved Lemons only take about 15 minutes of actual hands-on time, and 1-2 weeks of “preserving” time and requires only 2 ingredients – fresh lemons and salt– with a huge payoff at the end.
 Trust me.